All Episodes

 Nobody hoards everything they've got.

-My point to you was a guy just spends three hours a week paying bills.
+My point to you was, a guy just spends three hours a week paying bills.

-What who do you think he's paying?
+Who do you think he's paying?

-Yeah, no, I and I and I understand.
+Yeah, no, and I understand.

-Well, how many but every rich person's doing this?
+But every rich person's doing this.

 There's not a rich person in the world not spending his money.